wedaa/LongTail-Log-Analysis/README.md

 27) KNOWN BUG in LongTail.sh on first run instances DEBUG this month statistics
-cat: 2015/02/*/current-attack-count.data: No such file or directory Illegal division by zero at -e line 1.
+cat: 2015/02/day/current-attack-count-data: no such file or directory Illegal division by zero at -e line 1.
 DEBUG this year statistics
 Illegal division by zero at -e line 1.
 DEBUG ALL  statistics
 Illegal division by zero at -e line 1.

-28)
+28) Need to speed up whois.pl.